 For more tangible insights, take note of the artist’s momentum.
-Are they being recognised by art prizes, curators and art critics?
+Are they being recognized by art prizes, curators and art critics?
 Are they followed on Instagram, exhibited and reviewed?

 Remember however, that there will always be artworld mavericks.
 Despite not starting out in the traditional gallery, street artists for example have produced some of the world’s most valuable imagery.